spineo/quotations/index.md

 ![Admin Author Validation](images/admin_author_validation.png)

-Of course, this uncovered an additional problem which is that our main dates did not change (we will need to fix this by re-generating this value dynamically or possibly removing the now unneeded field)
+Of course, this uncovered an additional problem which is that our main date fields did not change (we will need to fix this by re-generating these values dynamically or possibly removing the now unneeded fields)

 ## References